nkrumm/s3proxy/README.md

-## S3proxy - serve S3 private files simply
+## S3proxy - serve S3 files simply

 S3proxy is a simple flask-based REST web application which can expose files (keys) stored in the AWS Simple Storage Service (S3) via a simple REST api.